-If you’ve been parenting any time at all, you likely have made a significant discovery: Despite your most graceful efforts to stay calm, connect well, and parent with grace, your kids still misbehave.
+If you’ve been parenting any time at all, you likely have made a significant discovery: Despite your most graceful efforts to stay calm, connect well, and guide them with grace, your kids still misbehave.

 So what do you do in those moments?

 Most parents, even thoughtful parents, try to put in place some consequences for misbehavior.
 But without a clear understanding of the difference between consequences and punishment, those efforts can easily be counter-productive.
 So if you’ve been frustrated by your attempts to discipline your child’s misbehavior effectively, it’s time to understand both terms clearly.

 So, is there really a difference between a “consequence” and a “punishment”?
 It might sound like semantics, but we see a significant difference, and it has a lot to do with the goal involved.

 Merriam-Webster defines a consequence as “something produced by a cause or necessarily following from a set of conditions.”

 In simpler words, a consequence is “the result of an action or event.”
 The key is that these are results that follow an event automatically.
 You punch a brick wall, and your hand hurts (or worse).
 You drive too fast around a wet curve; the car spins out.
 The consequences of overeating might include an upset stomach, heartburn, and over time other health challenges such as heart disease.
 The consequences of hitting your brother are hurt feelings and bruises, the loss of closeness, and the desire to stay away.
 Understanding and helping kids understand the automatic results of their actions is a key to growing in God’s wisdom.

 At Connected Families, we refer to “natural impacts” and “imposed consequences” so that the common misunderstandings about “natural consequences” and “logical consequences” don’t confuse the teaching.